ahmedessam1197/Java-Web-Application-Deployment-Vprofile/README.md

 # Java Web Application Deployment Vprofile with Vagrant, Nagios, Docker, and Kubernetes
 Java Web Application Deployment Vprofile

-This project demonstrates how to deploy a Java-based web application across multiple virtual machines (VMs) using Vagrant.
-It includes manual setup, automation using Bash scripts, health monitoring with Nagios, containerization using Docker, and orchestration using Kubernetes.
-The goal is to showcase DevOps skills by creating a scalable, monitored, containerized, and orchestrated deployment.
+Deployed a Java web application across 5 local virtual machines using Vagrant, automating provisioning with Bash scripts.

+Reduced manual deployment effort by automating infrastructure provisioning and release processes.

+Containerized the application using Docker and orchestrated it with Kubernetes for scalability and fault tolerance.

+Designed and built a CI/CD pipeline using Jenkins to automate build, testing, and deployment processes.

+Implemented system health monitoring using Nagios to track uptime and service availability.

 # Purpose
 To practice and demonstrate DevOps concepts, including deployment automation, system health monitoring, containerization, and orchestration, in a simulated multi-VM environment.